abecms/recipe-elasticsearch/README.md

 Before enjoying the demo, you must have an elasticsearch instance available.
 The default configuration in abe.json looks for an instance at 127.0.0.1:9200
 Change the abe.json config if your elasticsearch instance is located elsewhere.

-Don't forget to add the cors config to your config/elasticsearch.yml in your elasticsearch server installation (see details here:https://github.com/gregorybesson/abe-elasticsearch)
+Don't forget to add the cors config to your config/elasticsearch.yml in your elasticsearch server installation (see details here:https://github.com/abecms/abe-elasticsearch)

 Once done, index the Abe published content (some articles are already published) with you elasticsearch instance: <http://localhost:3000/abe/plugin/abe-elasticsearch/console> click on the "index" button.

 Once done, all the published posts are indexed in Elasticsearch.
 If you create a new content and publish it, it will be automatically indexed.
+Note : If you have listed authorized templates in the elasticsearch config of abe.json, only contents associated with these templates will be indexed.

 # The autocomplete template
 name:jquery-autocomplete